- Meet with your career advisor to discuss your job search.

 - Research nationwide job opportunities through the BYU job bank at http://www.law2.byu.edu.
 (Username and Password)

-- If you accept a position for your 2L Summer, notify Career Services.
+- If you accept a position for your 2L Summer, notify Career Development.

 - Follow up with employers to whom you have applied and let them know you will be available to interview during Fall Break.